 India

-Travel during October to February and you’re likely to meet westerners travelling the country but be ready for a culture shock, and as a woman you might draw some unwanted attention, especially in the beach areas.
+Travel from October to February, and you’ll likely meet Westerners travelling the country, but be ready for culture shock.
+As a woman, you might draw some unwanted attention, especially in the beach areas.
 This country is a life-changer.

 Types of travelers: Europeans, Australians, Kiwis, Russians, Israelis.